Skidaway-io/SplunkDashboards/README.md

    sudo ./splunk_tempo_install.sh
    ```

-7. Go to the dashboard at `your_ip:8000` and you should be prompted to login
+7. Go to the splunk at `your_ip:8000` and you should be prompted to login
    <img width="625" alt="Screenshot 2024-09-13 at 2 41 08 PM" src="https://github.com/user-attachments/assets/f389a9bb-40a4-4c78-85c8-548277d22c43">

    Use the credentials User:admin Passowrd:password

    Note: Change these defalts!!!
 Leaving these as is presents a HUGE security risk.

+### Note: Sections 9-13 only needed if the dashboard did not load with the install script

 9. From the home page click on `Search&Reporting` as shown in the screen shot below

    <img width="625" alt="Screenshot 2024-09-13 at 2 43 37 PM" src="https://github.com/user-attachments/assets/e4ca756f-eb50-46be-9f09-4d9dd7001f54">